OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 ### Relisting

 An aggressive variant of market making is ["relisting"](https://eveinfo.net/wiki/ind~4788.htm) which is the process of buying up some or all of the sell side of a market, then reselling all the assets at higher prices.
-It should be apparent why this form of market making is aggessive:
+It should be apparent why this form of market making is aggressive:

 * you're paying a premium for assets \(by buying at the market\), but on the other hand you don't need to wait for your buy orders to be filled; and,
 * you're betting on few competitors entering the market to undercut your sell orders.
 In the worst case, competitors will undercut you below profitability.